tori-koontz/tori-koontz.github.io/lab8_malawi.md

 4. UNEP Global Risk Platform data for flood risk and drought exposure
 5. FEWSnet Livelihood Zones

+Platforms and tools:
+QGIS 3.8.1
+GDAL (as plugins)
+GRASS (as plugins)

 Before I go into the methods, it is important to note that our methodology is only able to account for 80% of Malcomb's final map, as he uses FEWSnet data that is not open and accessible for public use.
 This is the most glaring problem with reproducibility, and others will be referenced later.

 The first part of creating the final end result is to calculate the "Adaptive Capacity", which uses DHS Survey data and creates a way to weight each factor according to importance.
 First, we used DHS metadata to isolate all the variables represented in Malcom's methodology.
 We found them all, but ran into another problem of reproducibility in the fact that many of the "Access" factors, like owning a radio, were measured with either a 0 or 1, for yes/no. Malcomb was not clear in his work how he tranformed these 0/1 values into a quantile scale to fit in with the rest of the data.